We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

-After noting down feedback and revising your personal statement multiple times, it’s best to put it down for a short time.
-You need to see your personal statement with a clear set of eyes.
+After noting down feedback and revising your medical school personal statement multiple times, it’s best to put it down for a short time.
+You need to see it with a clear set of eyes.

 So forget about it for a few days.
 Play your favourite sport.
 Read your favourite book.
 Or chill by your couch with your music on.
 Go about your daily life as if you didn’t spend the last few days working hard writing your medical personal statement.

 You’d be surprised what happens when you come back to reread your work.
 Little details you didn’t notice before will stand out like glaring red lights.
 You may even catch sentences that don’t fit well together.
 So revise as much as you need!